 It might be as simple as a slave calling their Master “Sir.”
 A rule about furniture or clothing.
 A daily command repeated every morning.
 A silent gesture that reinforces control and belonging.
 In a long-distance dynamic, it might be texting “good morning” and “goodnight,” or a weekly check-in call.
 Wearing a collar, a butt plug, a ball weight for a set time each day.

 These can seem small.
-But over time, practiced consistently, they’re the things that make the Master/slave relationship real — not just an identity you hold in your head, but something you actually live.
+But over time, practised consistently, they’re the things that make the Master/slave relationship real — not just an identity you hold in your head, but something you actually live.
 These are the power exchange rituals that sustain a dynamic over years, not just weeks.

 This is the difference between a vanilla relationship and a power exchange one.
 Structure is what makes the hierarchy apparent.
 It’s what makes the Master feel like the Master and the slave feel like the slave — not just during a scene, but in ordinary life.